AV-Text/AVX/README.md

 **Figure-2**: AVX-Framework input and output definition and repository details [revision #3A24]

 AV-Engine, as a C# library uses standard C# interfaces for parameters and return type in its single explosed class method, as depicted in Figure 3.
-The class diagram also depicts details of the inface objects.
+The class diagram also depicts details of the interfaces.
 Private members of the classes, that implement these interfaces, are instantiated by AV-Engine.
 In effect, each class manfifests a fascade that encapsulates away all details of the FlatSharp interface from AV-Engine consumers.
 However, upon close examination of avx_search.fbs, the flatbuffers schema defined in AV-Engine, it is clear that the IAVResults interface is it is a very thin facade over XResults.

 ![](AVXSearch/AV-Engine-poco.png)